Go to the Students section

 Paper is recycled.

 Paint and its containers is a hazardous waste.
-It must not be disposed of in recycling bins, landfill bins or skips.
+It must not be disposed of in recycling bins, last resort (general waste) bins or skips.

 Paint is recycled or disposed of.